 The settings screen for your video is vitally important to have a properly encoded MPEG-1 file.
 Circled in red, you will find the settings that are optimal for OnCue to play your video without any errors.
 Encoded video at 1.5 MBPS for the bitrate will produce a file that looks perfectly fine for deposition video.
-However, if you want better quality, you can up this level to 2.5 MBPS, but you do not want to go higher that than.
+However, if you want better quality, you can up this level to 2.5 MBPS, but you do not want to go higher than that.
 If these settings are used on your video file, you will export a working and solidly encoded MPEG-1.

 When choosing to use MP4 (MPEG-4) as your video format, you will need to use the H.264/AVC video stream format.

 The MP4 settings are almost the same as the MPEG-1 settings.
 The video MUST be encoded at a CBR rate of 2.5MBPS or 1.5 MPBS (if you want to reduce file size) and the stream format MUST be H.264.
 It is also important to make sure that the Entropy Coding is set at CABAC.